 The NHMRC has established an advisory committee to seek advice on Aboriginal and Torres Strait Islander health and health research issues.

-The PCIC provides advice to the NHMRC Council and CEO on issues relating to Aboriginal and Torres Strait Islander health research and the implementation of Road Map II.
 The committee is comprised of Aboriginal and Torres Strait Islander representatives currently on NHMRC Council and Principal Committees and Early Career Researchers.
 The committee is chaired by Professor Sandra Eades.

-The committee members for 2015-2018 triennium are below.
+The committee members for 2018 - 2021 triennium are below.

 Prof Cadet-James has an extensive background in health spanning some 40 years.
 She is currently the Chair of Indigenous Australian Studies at James Cook University where she is responsible for providing leadership in education and research especially in matters which affect Aboriginal and Torres Strait Islander peoples.
 She has been involved in national reform regarding improving research health outcomes for Aboriginal and Torres Strait Islander populations.

 Her research expertise includes empowerment of Aboriginal and Torres Strait Islander people to identify their own issues and practical solutions to those issues.
 Her other research interests lie in community based models to address alcohol, tobacco and cannabis use.
-Prof Cadet-James is particularly focused on strengthening the capacity of researchers and communities to ensure that research addresses their priorities and needs.
+Yvonne is particularly focused on strengthening the capacity of researchers and communities to ensure that research addresses their priorities and needs.

 She provides representation on international, national and local boards, committees and working groups and is an invited keynote speaker at forums and conferences.
 Prof Cadet-James is a Gugu Badhun Aboriginal person from the Valley of Lagoons in north Queensland.